My Top 10 List of Music to Paint By

 from the Broadway show Rent

 Broadway shows and movies have some great songs.
 When you love'em, you can usually sing'em.
-We all have memorable songs that we can sing...so why not paint and sing.
-Sound of Music, Phantom of the Opera, The Lion King, West Side Story, Wicked, Hamilton, and Frozen 🙉, and many more.
+We all have memorable songs that we can sing...so why not paint and sing?
+Sound of Music, Phantom of the Opera, The Lion King, West Side Story, Wicked, Hamilton, Frozen , and many more.

 9. Hello by Adele

-I pay attention to current songs and singers, but not feverishly as when I was younger.
+I pay attention to current songs and singers, but not as feverishly as when I was younger.
 Our daughter's playlist has Taylor Swift and others that are contemporary.
-If I catch someone that appeals to my ear you may find me adding that to my studio music.
-At Christmas you can count on me adding Pentatonix.
-Their harmonies and interpretation of popular songs are amazing.
-Yes, "Hallelujah" is a favorite along with watching the original video.
-Amazing group sound.
+If I catch someone that appeals to my ear, you may find me adding that to my studio music.
+At Christmas, you can count on me adding Pentatonix.
+Their harmonies and interpretations of popular songs are amazing.
+Yes, "Hallelujah" is a favorite, along with watching the original video.
+It is an amazing group.

 10. Josh Groban, Idina Menzel, Kelly Clarkson, Neil Young, Jason Mraz...

-Oh. oh.
-I didn't realize how many songs/singers I listen to in my art studio.
-Truth be told, I don't always listen to music when I paint.
+Oh.
+Oh.
+I didn't realize how many songs/singers I listened to in my art studio.
+I don't always listen to music when I paint.
 I find myself concentrating on what I am doing.
-The flick of a paintbrush because I'm singing (and maybe dancing) can be catastrophic if I'm about to add my signature to a finished painting.
+The flick of a paintbrush, because I'm singing (and maybe dancing), can be catastrophic if I'm about to add my signature to a finished painting.

-I can think of a lot more songs that I can associate with particular paintings.
-This topic is interesting to me, as I have asked about it in my Meet the Artist series.
-I went ahead and googled (verb) "Music to Paint By".
+I can think of many more songs I can associate with particular paintings.
+This topic interests me, as I have asked about it in my Meet the Artist series.
+I googled (it's a verb) "Music to Paint By."
 Whoa.
-Do the search on YouTube and you will see the results are endless.
+Search YouTube, and you will see the results are endless.
 If you are an artist and have a favorite genre of music to paint by, drop a comment in this post.
 I would love to hear from you.

 Thank you for reading this post.